That is who I am.

-My mom and grandma didn’t start young, I won’t divulge as they were ladies, unlike their daughter and granddaughter who shares everything with the world.
+My mom and grandma didn’t start young, I won’t divulge as they were ladies, unlike their daughter and granddaughter who shares everything with the world on a blog.

-But then she asked about my dad’s mom and it hit me, “I don’t know” I said.
+So then she asked about my dad’s mom and it hit me as I said, “I don’t know”.

 Because she died very young, before her history was to be played out.